 Of course, to see these benefits with your clients, you need to be able to introduce mindfulness effectively.
-It’s not easy, so that’s why we’ve put together a free report to help you out.
+It’s not easy, so that’s why we’ve put together and entire series about it.
+Check it out, just click here.

 Have you ever used mindfulness to help clients deal with discrimination at school, in the workplace, or elsewhere in their lives?
 Please leave a comment below.